 Finally, if you are to successfully build your own RC car, then you must ensure that you build the type of car that you would love operating.
 You must be enthusiastic about the whole assembly process as it will translate into commitment and much better results.

-Even though it may sound a bit complex, it is very easy to quickly build your own RC car provided you have assembled the right materials and tools for the job.
+Even though it may sound a bit complex, it is very easy to quickly build your own RC car provided you have the correct tools and assembled the materials correctly.
 The advantage of building an RC car from a kit is the fact that you can easily assemble your car in a short time.
-An important decision that you will have to make early on as you design your car is whether to use a nitro power source or an electric battery.
+Again, you should decide before you build the car whether to design your car which uses a nitro power source or an electric battery.

-By following the steps mentioned above, you will be able to succeed in building a RC car.
-It will give you the chance to show off your creation to fellow RC enthusiasts.
-You can even sign up for a race and see how your car performs.
-So get your tools out and get started on the build your own RC car process as described above.
+Finally, if you are to successfully build your own RC car, you must make sure that it is a car which you will enjoy operating.
+You can even sign up for a race.
+It will give you the chance to show off your creation to fellow RC enthusiasts Now go get your tools out and get started on building your own RC car process as described above.